Flat Feet in Children

 Biomechanics of Gait

-• With child seated on therapy ball, balance pad under feet, encourage alternating marching movement.
-Engaging lower body disassociation while promoting lower body and trunk engagement.
+With child seated on therapy ball and balance pad under feet, encourage alternating marching movement.
+This assists with lower body disassociation, while promoting lower body and trunk engagement.

-• Have child walk across the room like a bear to complete a puzzle.
+Have child walk across the room weight bearing through hands and feet to complete a puzzle.
 You can increase the challenge and provide sensory input by lining the floor with pillows or bubble wrap!

 Shoe Suggestions for Children with Flat Feet